wilfredmulenga/GADS-project-phase/README.md

   When we navigate to the index.php file in our browser, we should see the banner image.

   That is all for this lab.

+  labs in phase 1:
+  Getting started with Cloud Marketplace